Backyard Prep for Hurricanes

 "First, don't do things at the last second.
 Make you and your family's health a priority – protect yourself, then your house, then your trees," he says.
 "Don't fall off a ladder trying to save a branch."
 While the weather is good, here are some tasks Wasielewski recommends:

-• Now is a good time to strip your tree of avocados.
+• Strip your tree of avocados.
 Use a pole saw to cut down coconuts if you can reach them, as well as lower palm fronds.

-• Get chains for your chainsaw – I like to have multiple chains ready, in addition to oil and gasoline, stored safely.
+• Get chains for your chainsaw – he likes to have multiple chains ready, in addition to oil and gasoline, stored safely.
 Test your chainsaw to make sure it works.
 If you store tools in a shed, bring them inside for quick access.

 After the storm, if a small tree blows down, you may be able to save it.
 Try to keep as much of the canopy intact.
 Dig out the hole a bit and right the tree.
 Use three pieces of rebar around the trunk, and secure it with black nylon strapping.